dwr-psandhu/azure_dms_batch/README.md

  In each case, the model run is expressed as a *task*

+ An [example of this](notebooks\sample_submit_ptm_batch.ipynb) demos it for PTM batch runs that vary based on environment variables.
+It also shows an example where a large file needs to be uploaded and shared with all the running tasks

 ## Beopest runs

  PEST (Parameterized ESTimation) is a software package for non-linear optimization.
 Beopest is a master/slave model